Chase Mattioli proved at an early age that he wasn't afraid to make a gutsy move.

 The experience provided a dual lesson for Chase Mattioli, who came to realize that corporate sponsorship keeps motor sports' wheels turning, and that bloodlines would not guarantee a cushy job.
 It also led him to pursue two dreams simultaneously - with the 20-year-old currently majoring in marketing at Fordham University while also competing fulltime in the ARCA Racing Series.

 Sporting a new helmet adorned with the Flyers' colors and logos, Mattioli will drive the No. 17 Ford in Saturday's Messina Wildlife Animal Stopper 200 (1 p.m. start, television replay on SPEED at 4 p.m.).
 On Sunday, he'll return to the track and escort sponsors to the corporate suites to watch NASCAR's stars battle in the Gillette Fusion ProGlide 500 (TNT, 1 p.m.).

 Having just completed his sophomore year at Fordham, Mattioli raves about the world of business possibilities he discovered while living in New York.
+Even the hours spent in his dorm room practicing on a racing simulator proved beneficial, giving him a solid baseline for the weekend races.
 Yet, as he returns to Pocono at No. 14 in the ARCA standings after six races, it's apparent that Mattioli cherishes the chance to be back among loved ones.